API Reference > Part II: Authenticate using JWT > Manage orders and consumer accesses > Orders

 Endpoint

 <orderId>: Required.
-Enter the system generated unique identifier of the order that you want to reject.
+Enter the system-generated identifier of the order that you want to reject.

-For more information about how you can use an API to get the system generated unique identifier of a order, see Retrieve orders.
+For more information about how you can use an API to get the system-generated unique identifier of an order, see Retrieve all orders.

-To get the system generated unique identifier of a order from the Data Marketplace interface, open the order.
-The order page's URL contains the system generated unique identifier.
+To get the system-generated unique identifier of a order from the Data Marketplace user interface, open the order.
+The order page's URL contains the unique identifier.

 Method